paulinamoskwa/Real-Time-Social-Distancing/README.md

 <img src='./Miscellaneous/yolo_02.png' width='400'/>
 </p>

-Now we know basically where the objects are in the image, but we do not know what these objects are.
-So the next thing for each cell to do is to predict a class probability.
+Now we know basically where the objects are in the image, but we do not know what these objects are.<br>
+So, the next thing for each cell to do is to predict a class probability.

 <p align="center">
 <img src='./Miscellaneous/yolo_03.png' width='600'/>